syncfusion-content/asp.netwebforms-docs/aspnet/Kanban/Selection.md

 ---
 layout: post
 title: Selection with Kanban widget for Syncfusion Essential ASP
-description: How to enable selection and its functionalities
+description: This section explains how to select and hover the card of the Syncfusion ASP.NET Web Forms Kanban component.
 platform: aspnet
 control: Kanban
 documentation: ug